October 15, 2018, Israel

 The techniques must be very simple, easy to learn, easy to apply in many diverse situations, easy to remember.

 Now let's take it to the ground.

-I see many techniques on the ground that are labeled as self defense.
+I see many techniques on the ground that are labelled as self defense.
 They never fail to disappoint me.
 They still involve using skill, balance, precision.
-These highly trained instructors, working with disciplined long term students who are committed to their training, fail to understand that not only are these methods inappropriate for the average person and the general public, but even for their gifted athletic students these techniques will likely get you killed.
+These highly trained instructors, working with disciplined long-term students who are committed to their training, fail to understand that not only are these methods inappropriate for the average person and the general public, but even for their gifted athletic students these techniques will likely get you killed.

 Yes, that is what I am saying, they are likely to get you killed.

 Someone very near and dear to me was in such a situation just recently and he was nearly....We are thankful he is alive.

 Judging from the cuts on the face and body, and understanding the course of the brief fight, barely three seconds duration, it is clear to me that any attempt at grabbing the person, holding his elbow this way while guiding his hand that way etc...will get you cut very quickly and very badly.
 Most people will not survive such an attack.